-Although the freeway off-ramp undoubtedly added to the value of the shopping center (by managing increased traffic), the cost of the new construction is not assessable and cannot be included in the value of the shopping center.
+Although the freeway off-ramp undoubtedly added to the value of the shopping center (by managing increased traffic), that additional value is not assessable.
 The off-site improvement is neither an addition to the shopping center, nor is it an alteration of the land.
 The increase in the market value of the shopping center's land that is attributable to the freeway off-ramp will be reflected in the marketplace, and will be assessable when the property changes ownership.
-1